 by Renee Mielnicki, Esq.

-Whether you belong to an organized religion or not, you have probably heard of the notion of the “seven deadly sins.”
-It’s been said throughout time that, as humans, engaging in these forbidden seven can lead to severe consequences.
+Whether you belong to an organized religion or not, you have probably heard of the “seven deadly sins.”
+It’s been said that engaging in these forbidden seven can lead to severe consequences.
 Interestingly, this longstanding notion has application to us as employers today.
 Our non-compliance with applicable employment laws makes it easier for employees to bring unnecessary lawsuits against us.
 Below are what I rank as the seven most deadly sins an employer can commit that can lead to liability: